ISDuBA/ISDuBA/docs/setup.md

 This will start the client application and print the URL a browser could be pointed to.

-Witg a previously created configuration file (named e.g. `isduba.toml`) you could start the backend from the main directory:
+With a previously created configuration file (named e.g. `isduba.toml`) you could start the backend from the main directory:

 ```bash
   ./cmd/isdubad/isdubad -c isdubad.toml